Admissions and Application Process

 - If you are selected, an admissions coordinator will work with you to schedule a day to accommodate your schedule.

 - You will receive information to arrange either hotel accommodations or stay with a medical student host.

 The interview day at Mayo Clinic Alix School of Medicine begins at 8 a.m. with introductions and orientation.
-It includes a tour of campus, a student panel with lunch and a question-and-answer session with the chair of the Campus Admissions Subcommittee.
-Candidates will also have the opportunity to meet with current students, staff and faculty throughout the day.
+It includes a tour of campus, a student panel with lunch, and a question-and-answer session with the chair of the Campus Admissions Subcommittee.
+Candidates also have the opportunity to meet with current students, staff, and faculty throughout the day.
 Each prospective student will have two 30-minute interviews with members of the Campus Admissions Subcommittee.

-Interview day includes plenty of "explore time" to rest, relax or walk around the extensive Mayo Clinic campus on their own.
+Interview day includes plenty of "explore time" to rest, relax, or walk around the extensive Mayo Clinic campus.
 Scheduled sessions on interview day are generally completed by 3 p.m.

 The basic components of the interview day are the same in Minnesota, Arizona, and Florida, but specific schedule items vary at each campus.
 More details are provided with the invitation to interview.